paulhamsh/BK2461-LC12S-JDY-40-Micropython/README.md

 0xAA, 0x5A, 0x22, 0x44, 0x11, 0x33, 0x00, 0x06, 0x00, 0x05, 0x00, 0x60, 0x00, 0x00, 0x00, 0x12, 0x00, 0x2e

+Configuration is always at 9600 baud.

+Configuration is not remembered between power on cycles.

 ## One Pico Pi running two LC12S.
 One UART on GP0, GP1, the second on GP4, GP5.